 I double-majored in Biomedical Engineering as an undergraduate, so I pulled out my old biochemistry textbook to see if there were any suitable barrier-forming materials available in the foods we eat already.
 Lo and behold, I opened to Chapter 11 and right there, staring me in the face, were all the possible molecules you could ever need to create an edible barrier made entirely of food!

-Apeel uses the parts of plants and produce that are typically left behind on the farm, like leaves and stems, and repurposes them to create a natural, invisible, edible, tasteless barrier that can be applied to protect food crops, reduce reliance on chemical pesticides, and keep produce as close as possible to its as-picked state.
-The result is a doubling of the marketable and edible lifespan of fruits and vegetables.
+Apeel uses ingredients found in the peels and stems of fruits and vegetables and repurposes them to create a thin, edible, tasteless barrier that can be applied to to fresh produce in order to keep it as close as possible to its as-picked state.
+The result is a 1.5 times to 3 times the marketable and edible lifespan of fruits and vegetables.
 And we're just getting started.

 I could not possibly be more proud of the incredible scientific advances made by our team, or more optimistic about what the future holds for our company.
 I feel grateful every day to have the opportunity to work with such talented people to solve such a meaningful problem in the world.